mrorii/github_lda/README.md

     mkdir repo_dir
     github_lda clone -i download/repos.txt -o repo_dir

 As there are around 120,000 repositories to download, this will take a VERY long time (TODO: parallelize clone) and will eat up a huge chunk of disk space (up to 1TB).
-In order to avoid the number of directories limit in \*nix, by default it will subdivide the repositories into 13 subdirectories:
+In order to avoid the number of directories limit in \*nix, by default it will subdivide the repositories into 13 subdirectories as follows:

     repo_dir
     |---0